 This Iran Travel Guide Center article continues so we will know Hamadan city and its tourist attractions.

 Hamadan province is in the west of country Iran.
 Among its neighbors are Lorestan in the south, Zanjan in the north, Markazi in the east, and Kermanshah and Kurdistan in the west.
 Hamadan city has an altitude of 1741 meters above sea level, and Alvand Mountain, at a height of 3574 meters above sea level, is the highest point in Hamadan province.

 It is located 18 kilometers to the west of Hamadan City.
 The Alvand Mountain is approximately halfway between Tuyserkan and Hamadan cities.

 Hamadan city has a history of several thousand years and is one of the oldest cities in Iran.
 Before the arrival of the Aryans in Iran, this city was inhabited by people from the Kassian tribe.

 Great historians such as Herodotus say the town of Hamadan city was founded during the reign of Diaco in the Median dynasty.

 The city of Hamadan played a major role in the Achaemenid period.
 The ancient town of Hegmataneh (Ecbatana) underwent fundamental changes, and many fortifications were constructed.
-Cyrus the Great defeated the Median king in 550 BC and established Hegmatane as his capital.
-The inscriptions on Ganjnameh tablets, resin tablets, and many historical Hamadan destinations date from that time.
+Cyrus the Great defeated the Median king in 550 BC.
+He established Hegmatane as his capital—the inscriptions on Ganjnameh tablets, resin tablets, and many historical Hamadan destinations date from that time.